jumpyvi/elementary-atomic-os/README.md

 - UEFI with secure boot disabled
 - ~8gb usb stick
 - Gnome Boxes >=51 (for VM only)
-- 70gb destination disk, 4gb ram (less should be possible, but not tested)
+- 64 GB of destination disk
+- 4 GB of system memory (RAM)